Takaya92/Takayacode/README.md

-Purpose: Creating new research data sheet ,drawing graph and culculating statistics.
+Purpose: Creating new research data sheet ,drawing graph and culculating statistics.<br>
 How to use: 1.[File design tab]: Create a data sheet and fill the sheet with your result of data (Survival or other graph).
             2.[Graph design tab]: Select your data sheet and graph type and change the value of graph design as your like.
             3.[Sample design tab]: Change parameters as you want to indicate in the drawn graph.